Tuesday, March 29, 2022

 The curriculum was developed by Hillsdale College’s K-12 Education Department, professors at the College, and teachers in Hillsdale’s affiliated classical schools.
 By the end of 2021, the curriculum will be expanded to include units on Colonial America, the Early Republic, the Gilded Age, and Progressive Era, the Great Depression, the World Wars, the Cold War, and Modern America.

-History of Communism in Public Education
+History of Communism

 Communism: A History of Repression, Violence, and Victims (Free Curriculum)